AtulHost

 8. You invest in things you don’t understand.

 I did this when I first started investing.
 I started buying stocks without knowing what I was doing.
 Not only that, but I just listened to what others were buying and followed the herd.
-Not only did I lose a ton of money to transaction fees, I lost a ton in the investment itself.
-Since then, I’ve sold off the losers, held on to the winners (I did get a couple right) and have stuck to funds.
-I have realized that not only do I not have the knowledge to pick stocks, I don’t have the desire to learn the skill, so funds are the way to go.
+Not only did I lose a ton of money to transaction fees, but I also lost a ton in the investment itself.
+Since then, I’ve sold off the losers, held on to the winners (I did get a couple right), and have stuck to funds.
+I have realized that not only do I not have the knowledge to pick stocks, but I also don’t have the desire to learn the skill, so funds are the way to go.

-You can even teach your children to learn those investments at an early age, this could be a wonderful activity to aware your kids about the jungle of investments.
+You can even teach your children to learn about those investments at an early age, this could be a wonderful activity to aware your kids about the jungle of investments.

 Read: How to motivate children to learn investment at an early age?